-As a quick-yet-relevant aside, a huge part of the Testing Grouplet’s effort was focused on identifying sources of flakiness and common forms of code complexity, then educating engineers about how to manage them, as well as collaborating with Testing Technology, Build Tools, and others to develop tools to help make controlling dependencies and writing tests easier.
+As a quick-yet-relevant aside, a huge part of the Testing Grouplet’s effort was focused on identifying sources of flakiness and common forms of code complexity, then educating developers about how to manage them, as well as collaborating with Testing Technology, Build Tools, and others to develop tools to help make controlling dependencies and writing tests easier.
 A big part of something being “too hard to test” was a problem of education and tooling, not an inherent problem of a program’s function or architecture.

-August 3, 2006: Testing Fixit: The Testing Grouplet’s first big “Man in Orbit” effort, highly-visible and successful thanks to the new Testing on the Toilet publication and “flanking” Mountain View by fully engaging “remote” engineering offices; first Testing Grouplet T-shirts, sporting the brand new Testing Grouplet “lightbulb” logo
+August 3, 2006: Testing Fixit: The Testing Grouplet’s first big “Man in Orbit” effort, highly-visible and successful thanks to the new Testing on the Toilet publication and “flanking” Mountain View by fully engaging “remote” development offices; first Testing Grouplet T-shirts, sporting the brand new Testing Grouplet “lightbulb” logo